 Your good luck character banner is ready to hang!

-Can you share any expert tips from your experience making good luck character banners?
-Want to ask a question before you try making one yourself?
+Your turn!
+Can you share any tips from your experience making good luck character banners?
+Want to ask a question before making one yourself?
 I’d love to hear from you in the comments section below!